jfirebaugh/konacha/README.md

 By default, it will assume that you want to use Mocha's "BDD" test interface, which provides `describe()`, `it()`, `before()`, `after()`, `beforeEach()`, and `afterEach()`.
-If you want to use the TDD, Exports, or QUnit interfaces instead, set the `interface` configuration option in an initializer:
+If you want to use the TDD or QUnit interfaces instead, set the `interface` configuration option in an initializer:

     Konacha.configure do |config|
-      config.interface = :tdd # Or :exports or :qunit
+      config.interface = :tdd # Or :qunit
     end if defined?(Konacha)

+Mocha's 'exports' interface is not supported.

 Konacha will make all three of chai's assertion styles available to you: `expect`, `should`, and `assert`.
 See the chai documentation for the details.